robbgatica/badsign/README.md

 - [ ] Logical signature builder
 - [ ] Signature optimization

-## Architecture

-Designed as a **library-first** project that can be:
-- Used standalone via CLI
-- Imported into other projects (e.g., capa-server)
-- Extended with plugins

 ## capa-to-YARA Conversion

 Generate behavioral YARA rules from capa malware analysis: